Marvel Rivals: Advanced Ult Economy Guide

 VOD Detective Drill

-• Setup: Review personal recorded matches or VODs of high-level players.
+• Setup: Review your own matches or high-level gameplay VODs.

 • Execution:

-3. Simultaneously, watch for any visual indicators that accompany their ultimate usage or signal its readiness.
+3. Watch for visual indicators of their ultimate usage or readiness.

-• Goal: This drill aims to build an internal database of ultimate cues (both audio and visual) and to develop an intuitive feel for the timing and rhythm of enemy ultimate generation based on their in-game actions.
+• Goal: Build an internal database of ultimate cues and develop intuition for enemy ultimate timing based on their gameplay patterns.

 Controlling Tempo and Momentum